vaheminasyan/vrops-push-metrics/README.md

 Download all the files to the same location.
 Program has three parts.

-Part 1: Setting up the environment:
+# Part 1: Setting up the environment:

+## Step 1 (Not needed if you have your own script which is connecting to vcenters and pushing data.)
 For first time run Set-VCdetails.ps1 using powershell.
 You can simply open powershell windows and run the script with C:\ .\Set-VCdetails.ps1